KratosMultiphysics/KratosSalomePlugin/README.md

 **Minimum supported version**
 The oldest supported version is Salome 9.3.
 Check the developers readme for details.

+For more information check the [Documentation](documentation)

 ## Setup
   - Clone the repo

   - Windows
-    Add an [environment varible](https://www.computerhope.com/issues/ch000549.htm) named`SALOME_PLUGINS_PATH` pointing to the `plugin` directory of where the code was cloned to.
+    Add an [environment variable](https://www.computerhope.com/issues/ch000549.htm) named`SALOME_PLUGINS_PATH` pointing to the `plugin` directory of where the code was cloned to.
       E.g. `C:\Users\<Username>\KratosSalomePlugin\plugin`

   - Linux